fxchen/cihackathon/api/README.md

 For example, to deploy the list function again, we can run the following.

 `$ serverless deploy function -f FUNCTION_NAME`

+## Test a Single Function

+To invoke a function using mocked data, we use the following,

+`serverless invoke local --function create --path mocks/create-event.json`

 ### AWS Configuration